jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_connect_details.md

 ### Selected

-Dummy text replaces string literals in the display of the SQL Statement and Query Plan on the SQL Activity \| Sessions page and the SQL Activity \| Top SQL Statements page.
+Dummy text replaces string literals in all displays of the SQL Statement and Query Plan.
 This protects privacy information that may be contained in those literals.

+Large numbers  (greater than 99,999,999) are replaced with 987654321.

 ### Not Selected

-The string literals in the SQL Statement and Query Plan on the SQL Activity \| Sessions page and the SQL Activity \| Top SQL Statements page are displayed as is.
+Large numbers and string literals in SQL Statements and Query Plans are displayed as is.

 ## Connection